Establish a Career Leading and Defining Public Policy

 Bridge the Gap Between Nonprofit Administration and Policy

-According to the Bureau of Labor Statistics, nonprofits represent about 10 percent of the private sector employment in the U.S., and roughly 25 percent of those with a public administration and policy background go on to work for nonprofit organizations—most of these jobs are held within the health and social service industries.
+Today's public services rely on the nonprofit sector in crucial ways.
+According to the Bureau of Labor Statistics, nonprofits represent about 10 percent of the private sector employment in the U.S., and roughly 25 percent of those with a public administration and policy background go on to work for nonprofit organizations.
+Although most of these jobs are held in the health and social services, nonprofit jobs play an essential role in administering a wide range of public programs ranging from environmental policy to urban planning, transportation, and international development.

-Our online master's in public administration and policy (MPAP) can help you enter the nonprofit sector—even prior to graduation.
-Many students in public administration and public policy find internships or entry-level jobs at nonprofits while obtaining their degree.
+Our online MPAP can help you enter the nonprofit sector—even prior to graduation.
+Many students looking to enter the nonprofit sector can find internships or entry-level jobs at nonprofits while obtaining their degree.
+Students looking to advance their careers within the sector can step into leadership roles, where they have the opportunity to apply their acquired skills to shape policy.

-Upon graduating with an online MPAP degree, you could start out as a program manager with a salary of $49,291 per year1.
-With experience in the field, you could become a director or chief executive officer of a nonprofit with a median annual salary of $61,3492 and $103,8973 respectively.
+Upon graduating with an online MPAP degree, you could start out as a program manager with a salary of $49,603 per year.4 With experience in the field, you could become a director or chief executive officer of a nonprofit with a median annual salary of $61,6015 and $104,5756 respectively.

 Empower Yourself to Make a Difference